vinkla/workshop-svelte/README.md

     Leveraging the [kanye.rest](https://kanye.rest/) API, develop an elegant Svelte application that dynamically presents a random Kanye West quote each time the user engages with an interactive button.

+    To [scaffold your first Svelte project](https://vitejs.dev/guide/), you may use the following command:

     ```bash
     npm create vite@latest kanye-rest -- --template svelte
     ```